Girls smiling in crowd.

 Orientation Day

-The first full day of camp is spent in program orientation!
-Orientation is designed to allow counselors to give campers a brief overview of every program Cheley has to offer and that is available to them in their unit.
-That way they can figure out what they want to do!
-During orientation, campers may visit the riding ring to hear about the horseback riding program, snow seal their boots while learning about the hiking program, or spend time on the archery or riflery range for more information on our target sports programs.
-After which, campers will sign up for their first three days of program!
+The first full day of camp is spent in orientation!
+This day gives campers a brief overview of all the activities Cheley offers within their unit, helping them discover what they’re most excited to try.
+During orientation, campers might visit the riding ring to learn about the horseback riding program, snow seal their boots while discovering the hiking program, or spend time at the archery or riflery range to explore our target sports.
+It’s also a great opportunity for campers to get acquainted with camp, their unit, and each other, while adjusting to the elevation.
+After orientation, campers will sign up for their first three days of activities!

 Girl holding horse talking to other girls.